Cosmic Environment as the Primary Driver of Dwarf Satellite Statistics: Summary and conclusion

 Satellite abundance is found to be primarily governed by the stellar and bulge mass of the host (\ref{sec:3.1.1}), with cluster environments consistently suppressing satellite populations relative to groups and voids through mechanisms such as tidal and ram-pressure stripping.
-Once stellar mass is accounted for, host morphology (\ref{sec:3.1.2}) exerts minimal additional influence, underscoring the dominant role of the gravitational potential.
+Interestingly, at fixed total stellar mass, groups and voids host similar numbers of satellites, but at fixed bulge mass, groups exhibit a significant excess over voids.
+This demonstrates that the enhancement of satellite populations around bulge-dominated galaxies in groups is a genuine environmental effect, not merely a reflection of stellar mass.
+Once the stellar mass is accounted for, host morphology (\ref{sec:3.1.2}) exerts minimal additional influence, underscoring the dominant role of the gravitational potential.
 Correlations with specific star formation rate and disk scale length (\ref{sec:3.1.3}) arise only in dense environments, indicating that group and cluster conditions link host galaxy evolution to the assembly of satellite systems, whereas such connections are absent in voids.

-At $z=0$, radial profiles (\ref{sec:3.2.1}) confirm that environment dominates over host mass in shaping satellite distributions: voids show strong central concentrations, clusters exhibit flattened profiles due to intense processing, and groups display intermediate behavior.
-These robust trends across all mass bins emphasize the universal influence of environment on satellite system evolution.
+At $z=0$, the radial profiles (\ref{sec:3.2.1}) confirm that the environment dominates the host mass in shaping satellite distributions: the voids show strong central concentrations, the clusters exhibit flattened profiles due to intense processing, and the groups display intermediate behaviour.
+These trends are consistently observed for both pure‑disk and bulge‑dominated hosts.
+Notably, in clusters, bulge‑dominated galaxies show a stronger flattening and a greater excess of satellites at large radii than pure-disk systems, pointing to more efficient tidal processing of older, deeper potential wells.
+These robust patterns across all mass bins and morphological classes emphasize the universal influence of environment on satellite system evolution.
 Their redshift dependence (\ref{sec:3.2.2}) further reveals the interplay between environment, host mass, and cosmic time: low- and intermediate-mass hosts in clusters and groups show progressive flattening from $z=2$ to $z=0$, while massive hosts remain nearly stable, suggesting early dynamical maturity.
 In voids, satellites become increasingly concentrated toward lower redshift, consistent with quiescent internal growth.